Curriculum at Hampstead School

-Students undertake the GCSE options process in the spring term of Year 9, where they are guided into a pathway appropriate for their needs.
+Students undertake the Year 9 options process in the spring term of Year 9.

 In consultation with parents, a minority of students at Key Stage 4 may be directed to suitable alternative provision off site in order to meet their needs.
 Although these students follow a separate curriculum with a different provider, they remain part of Hampstead School.

-In Year 12, most students follow level 3 courses leading to AS or BTEC.
-There is also an opportunity for re-sit classes in GCSE mathematics and English for students who attained a D grade in these areas to enable them to improve.
-Some students are offered a level 2 pathway including a range of GCSE and BTEC subjects, together with re-take mathematics and English.
+In Year 12, most students follow level 3 courses leading to A level or BTEC.
+There is also an opportunity for re-sit classes in GCSE Mathematics and English for students who attained below a Grade 4 in these areas to enable them to improve.
+Some students are offered a level 2 pathway including a range of GCSE and BTEC subjects, together with re-take Mathematics and English.

 Students in Year 13 are almost all completing the second year of level 3 qualifications resulting in A levels or BTEC.
-Those who still have not attained a C grade in GCSE mathematics and English have the opportunity to continue these courses.
+Those who still have not attained a good pass in GCSE Mathematics and English have the opportunity to continue these courses.

 Click on the link below to find further details about the remote learning provision at Hampstead School.